 Most dealerships actually prefer that you get a loan directly from them, though if you do you’re probably not getting the best deal.

 Believe it or not, dealers don’t make much money from just selling cars.
 According to CarGurus, gross profits from a car sale total around $2,000, but dealers usually experience a net loss of $200.

 Instead, dealers make their money in other ways.
 For example, whenever dealers sell a new car, they may receive “holdback” fees from manufacturers.
 But the primary way dealers make money is via dealer-financed auto loans.

 Unlike a bank or credit union, car dealerships usually aren’t direct lenders.
 They act as aggregators, pairing your loan with one of their lending partners.
 When one of their partners chooses to finance your loan, they also charge a “buy rate” to the dealer.

-A buy rate, according to the Consumer Finance Protection Bureau, is “the interest rate that a potential lender quotes to your dealer when you apply for dealer-arranged financing.”
+What’s a “buy rate?”
+According to the Consumer Finance Protection Bureau, it’s “the interest rate that a potential lender quotes to your dealer when you apply for dealer-arranged financing.”
 In other words, it’s the base rate that already exists on the interest.

 But dealers can increase the interest rate.
 The final interest rate you see on your loan might be higher than what the lender originally offered.
 The new rate is called a “markup” or a “contract rate.”
 And the extra interest you pay usually goes to the dealer.